Skad12/Skad12/README.md

-- 👋 Hi, I’m @Skad12
+-  Hi, I’m @Skad12 👨🏿‍💻
-- 👀 I’m interested in Front-end Designs
+-  I’m interested in Front-end Designs 🚀
-- 🌱 I’m currently using ReactJs (Next.Js)
+-  I’m currently using Tailwindcss & React (Next)
-- 💞️ I’m currently looking to collaborate on frontend projects
+-  I’m currently looking to collaborate on Frontend Projects

 <!---
 Skad12/Skad12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.